On closed oriented surfaces in the 3-sphere: Abstract

-In this paper we study embeddings of $3$-manifolds with connected boundary in $\sphere$ or, equivalently, embeddings of oriented connected closed surfaces in $\sphere$.
-We develop a complete invariant, the fundamental span, for such embeddings, which generalizes the notion of the peripheral system of a knot group.
-From the fundamental span, several computable invariants are derived, and they are employed to investigate handlebody knots, bi-knotted surfaces and the chirality of a knot.
+\draftYYY{For the published version, check the folder ``shortened\_version''.} In this paper we study embeddings of oriented connected closed surfaces in $\mathbb S^3$.
+We define a complete invariant, the fundamental span, for such embeddings, generalizing the notion of the peripheral system of a knot group.
+From the fundamental span, several computable invariants are derived and employed to study handlebody knots, bi-knotted surfaces, and chirality of knots.
 These invariants are capable to distinguish inequivalent handlebody knots and bi-knotted surfaces with homeomorphic complements.
-Particularly, we obtain an alternative proof of inequivalence of Ishii et al.'s handlebody knots $5_{1}$ and $6_{4}$, and construct an infinite family of pairs of inequivalent bi-knotted surfaces with homeomorphic complements.
-An interpretation of Fox's invariant in terms of the fundamental span is also discussed; we use it to prove the chirality of $9_{42}$ and $10_{71}$, which are known to be undetectable by the Jones and HOMFLY polynomials.
+Particularly, we obtain an alternative proof of the inequivalence of Ishii et al.'s handlebody knots $5_{1}$ and $6_{4}$, and also construct an infinite family of pairs of inequivalent bi-knotted surfaces with homeomorphic complements.
+An interpretation of Fox's invariant in terms of the fundamental span is discussed and used to show $9_{42}$ and $10_{71}$ in the Rolfsen knot table are chiral; their chirality is known to be undetectable by the Jones and HOMFLY-PT polynomials.